get-convex/fullstack-bench/tasks/000-chat_app/TASK.md

 - There are multiple channels, and all users have access to all channels.
 - Channels can have messages, and users can post messages into any channel.

-Read the guidelines for using Supabase in @guidelines.
+Read the guidelines for using Supabase in the cursor rules.

 Please...